Mr Stephen Gerlach AM LLB FAICD

 He was formerly the Chairman of Equatorial Mining Ltd, Challenger Listed Investments Limited, Amdel Ltd and others.
 He has also been a Director of a number of other public companies including ASX listed Southcorp Ltd, Independent Holdings Ltd (Group), AMP Australia and companies in the UK, USA and Chile.

-He was a partner of the Adelaide legal firm Finlaysons and its Managing Partner from 1985 to 1991.
+A lawyer by profession, Stephen was a partner of the Adelaide legal firm Finlaysons and its Managing Partner from 1985 to 1991.

 Flinders University excels in remote area education and has trained medical students in the Northern Territory since 1997.
 Its Northern Territory Medical Program allows students to complete a Flinders MD while remaining resident in Darwin.
 Today Flinders is the most significant external provider of tertiary education in the Northern Territory with major facilities on the Casuarina Campus of Charles Darwin University, at Royal Darwin Hospital and in Alice Springs.